This week, Nicola Sturgeon used her SNP Party Conference speech to announce the island of Ulva’s successful community buyout.

 Scotland has 144 estates larger than 10,000 acres.
 Many are owned by Earls and Dukes, charities and trusts.
 Balmoral is owned by the Queen and some are still owned by the descendants of ancient Scottish clans, but at the top of the table a handful own more than 1 million acres between them.

-Richard Scott, The Duke of Buccleuch, is thought to be Scotland’s largest private land owner with just shy of 220,000 acres around the country across spread across a handful of estates.
+Richard Scott, The Duke of Buccleuch, lays claim to more than 225,000 acres around the country across only a handful of estates.

 Of course, these numbers might be outdated or inaccurate.
 One persistent problem that exists is the absence of a complete land registry, something the Scottish government has slowly been moving towards during their Holyrood leadership.

-Conservation charities and trusts can be included in the 432 parties who own half of Scotland’s land, with the likes of John Muir Trust, The National Trust of Scotland and the Royal Society for the Protection of Birds (RSPB) all caring after between 60,000 and 192,000 acres.
+Conservation charities and trusts can be included in the 432 owners, with the likes of John Muir Trust, The National Trust of Scotland and the Royal Society for the Protection of Birds (RSPB) all caring after between 60,000 and 192,000 acres.

-In June 2013, Alex Salmond’s government pledged to transfer one million acres of private into community ownership by 2020.
+The Scottish government pledged to return one million acres of private land back to the public by 2020.

-Should the government meet their seven-figure target, it will still leave close to 95 per cent of Scotland privately owned.
+Half a million acres are now in public ownership, but even if the government meet their target of one million, it will still leave 95 per cent of Scotland privately owned.

 The Community Empowerment (Scotland) Act 2015 and the Land Reform (Scotland) Act 2016 were the first inroads the SNP government has made to land reform, with particular emphasis on community ownership.

-Nationwide land reform is an ambitious plan set in motion by the nationalist government.
-Both landowners and communities will be watching on to see if it bares fruit.
+Nationwide land reform is an ambitious plan set in motion by the nationalist government, but both landowners and communities will be watching on to see if it bares fruit.